Gluing restricted nerves of $\infty$-categories: Introduction

 \begin{corollary} Let $P\subseteq \Ar(\Sch')$ be the subset of proper morphisms and let $J\subseteq \Ar(\Sch')$ be the subset of open immersions.
 Then the natural map

 is a categorical equivalence. \end{corollary}

-\begin{proof} This follows immediately from Corollary \ref{0co2} applied to $\cC=\Sch'$, $\cE_1=P$, $\cE_2=J$. \end{proof}
+\begin{proof} This follows immediately from Corollary \ref{0co:main} applied to $\cC=\Sch'$, $\cE_1=P$, $\cE_2=J$. \end{proof}

 As many important moduli stacks are not quasi-compact, in \cite{LZ1} we work with Artin stacks that are not necessarily quasi-compact.
-Accordingly, we need the following variant of Corollary \ref{0co0}.
+Accordingly, we need the following variant of Corollary \ref{0co:scheme1}.

 \begin{corollary} Let $\Sch''$ be the category of disjoint unions of quasi-compact and quasi-separated schemes, with morphisms being separated and \emph{locally} of finite type.
-Let $F=\Ar(\Sch'')$, let $P\subseteq F$ be the subset of proper morphisms, and let $I\subseteq F$ be the subset of local isomorphisms \cite[D\'efinition 4.4.2]{EGAIn}.
+Let $F=\Ar(\Sch'')$ be the set of morphisms of $\Sch''$.
+Let $P\subseteq F$ be the subset of proper morphisms, and let $I\subseteq F$ be the subset of local isomorphisms \cite{EGAIn}*{D\'efinition 4.4.2}.
 Then the natural map

 is a categorical equivalence. \end{corollary}